frisoft/ateam/README.md

         --include-tests-pending     Include pull requests with pending tests --json                      Output in JSON
-        --only-mine                 select only my pull requests (enables --include-reviewed-by-me automatically) -s, --short                     Short version.
+        --only-mine                 select only my pull requests (enables --include-reviewed-by-me automatically) --requested                 Select pull requests I have been requested to review, explicitly or as a code owner -s, --short                     Short version.
 No table
     -V, --version                   Prints version information